wkwooten/VistaKine-Rewrite/documentation/Plans 5.25.25.md

     - [ ] Evaluate and potentially update/replace 2D exercises.
     - [ ] Plan for controlled beta testing and feedback collection.
     - [ ] Prioritize security best practices.
+    - [ ] Investigate and fix CSS 'border' parsing error in 'coordinate-systems.scss'.

 _This plan will be revisited and updated as development progresses._